-The 5 best wedding photo book providers 2020:
+The 5 best photo wedding book providers 2023:

 The photo book creator tool was fairly easy to use, but it can be a little buggy at times.
 The range of text, layout and sticker options were a little more limited than other providers on this list, but there were still plenty of choice.

-Mixbook offers one of the most stress-free user experiences out of all the wedding photo book providers.
-All of its wedding photo book designs are in its own separate category for you to peruse and you can even flick through each design without leaving the main page with its Quick Preview function.
+Mixbook (opens in new tab) offers one of the most stress-free user experiences out of all the photo book providers out there.
+All of its wedding book designs are in its own separate category for you to peruse and you can even flick through each design without leaving the main page with its Quick Preview function.

-One of the interesting things that Picaboo offers is the ability to add text onto the spine of your photo book.
-There aren’t many other photo book providers that offer this, so this is definitely a nice perk.
+One of the interesting things that Picaboo offers is the ability to add text onto the spine of your album.
+There aren’t many other providers that offer this, so this is definitely a nice perk.

 - Select your favorite photos - Most photo books are highly customizable, so you can really fit as many images as you like into your book.
 However, we recommend picking out at least 100 of your favorite shots before you even start designing your book.
 This will give you the perfect base to create the perfect wedding photo book.